-Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts.
-MFA selected Nikia Chennault as the Student of the Month for October.
+Medical Facilities of America (MFA) is dedicated to our students’ success and wants to highlight students for their efforts.
+The MFA Student Standout for the month of October is Nikia Chennault.

 Name: Nikia Chennault

 Undergraduate degree and school: Biology, Old Dominion University and Master of Public Health, Eastern Virginia Medical School

 I started my undergraduate career with the focus of going into some field of healthcare.
 After shadowing and volunteering in many different fields of healthcare I was still undecided.
 It was not until I was involved in a car accident and was injured that I realized how wonderful physical therapy was.
 I walked in the physical therapy clinic helpless, in pain, and unable to perform simple tasks or even go to work.
 In just a few short weeks the pain had lessened, and I became even stronger than I was prior to the accident.
 The care and understanding I received from my physical therapist was an eye opening experience, and thereafter, I knew I wanted to pursue a career in physical therapy where I could improve the mobility and function of patients as well.